-Rugby World Cup 2023 Betting Offers – France
+Rugby World Cup 2027 Betting Offers – Australia

-The 2023 World Cup comes from France and is the third time the nation has hosted the event, 2007 on its own and in 1991 with UK & Ireland.
-Twenty teams will contest 47 ties over a period of 6 weeks culminating in the final on Saturday October 21st.
+The 2027 World Cup comes from Australia and is the third time the nation has hosted the event.
+The country hosted the first world cup back in 1987 with New Zealand and then on its own in 2003 (when England won their only World Cup to date).
+Twenty teams will contest 47 ties over a period of 7 weeks culminating in the final on Saturday November 13th.

 On this page we show you the latest and best free bet, money back and enhanced odds offers for the final of world cup.
 You can find information about fixtures, stadiums, format, stats and history further down to.